What Makes a Voice Effective?

 08/31/2019

 This isn't surprising or new information, but does further substantiate the important role that voice plays in conveying a message and convincing a listener.
-Many people are aware of that frequently cited study claiming that 93% of communication is comprised of voice and body language and that the other 7% was accounted for with the words.
+Many people are aware of that frequently cited study claiming that 93% of communication is comprised of voice and body language and that the other 7% was accounted for with words.
+The study results, though slightly unclear, nonetheless bring home the fundamental point.

-What's interesting to me is the fact that so many people still neglect this natural resource, when investing in it could be their most powerful tool in both social and business communication success.
+What's interesting and befuddling to me is the fact that so many people still neglect this natural resource, when investing in it could be their most powerful tool in both social and business communication success.
 Further, a majority of people surveyed say that they don't like the sound of their voices.
 Why don't they change it??
 Is it because they don't believe such change is possible?
-What many people fail to realize is just how malleable our voices and speech patterns are, and the huge role habit plays in both.
+Many people fail to realize just how malleable our voices and speech patterns are, and the huge role habit plays in both.

-If feedback is telling you that your communication style is lacking, or if you are not happy and comfortable with the way you present to yourself and others, do the work necessary to address these critical issues.
+If feedback is telling you that your communication style is lacking, or if you are not happy and comfortable with the way you present to others--and to yourself, invest in the meaningful work needed to address these critical issues.
 Invest in your voice and communication skills.
-I promise you, they are a sure return.
+I promise you, they are sure returns.